JasonAHendry/pfabricate/README.md

 ## Install

-`pfabricate` is implement in python and it's dependencies can be installed using conda.
-If haven't already, first install [conda](https://conda.io/projects/conda/en/latest/index.html).
-Then run:
+`pfabricate` is implemented in python and has dependencies that can be installed using [conda](https://conda.io/projects/conda/en/latest/index.html):

+With conda installed, run:

 ```

 conda update conda
 conda env create
 conda activate pfabricate

 ```

-Now you have installed and activated a virtual environment containing all of `pfabricate`s dependencies.
-Finally, locally install `pfabricate`:
+Now you have installed and activated a virtual environment containing all necessary dependencies.
+Next, locally install `pfabricate`:

 ```
 pip install .
 ```